 Please note that lecture capture is intended to complement the live lecture, not to replace it.
 The system handles such a high volume of recordings, over many separate recording devices, that the occasional recording failure is inevitable.
 It should not, therefore, be relied upon as the sole medium of delivery, for example, in order to compensate for timetabling clashes.
 If you do intend to use it to resolve a clash, please contact the AV Team first for advice on providing a backup recording.

 If you would like to have your lectures recorded, please use the lecture recording request form.
 Lectures will be scheduled to be recorded according to the scheduled times and rooms.
 Recordings will be available to LSE members (via username and password) until the end of the academic year.
-The system is purely opt-in.
+The system remains purely opt-in for the 2015-16 academic year.
 We will not record unless you have authorised us to do so.
 Enquiries about existing schedules or one-off recordings should be made to Imt.AV.Lecturecapture@lse.ac.uk.